 London attractions – what to see on your trip to the capital

 If you’re visiting our great city of London – welcome!
 There’s so much to do here you’ll be spoiled for choice.
 And if you already live here, I’m sure you want to make the most of your free time and check out some of the charms the capital has to offer.
 I’ve lived in London all my life and have seen a lot of the capital, but there’s still tons for me to see and do.
-Here’s a round-up of all the tourist attractions I’ve reviewed on my blog in one handy place.
+Here’s a round-up of all the tourist attractions, including museums, galleries and neighbourhoods, I’ve reviewed on my blog in one handy place.
+I’ve labelled which ones are free.
 (Newest posts at the top).

 For a guide to London’s historical attractions, click here.

 Take a ‘wade’ on the wild side with Creekside Discovery Centre’s low tide walk.
 Nature and history walk.